eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/developer/basyx_java_v2/alpine_virtualmachine_setup_dev_tutorials/alpine_virtualmachine_setup_dev_component_specific.md

 ### Enable Port Forwarding (for VirtualBox)
+This step is only required when *NAT* or *NAT Network* is selected as networking mode under *Settings -> Network -> Attached to*. *NAT* does not facilitate inter-communication between virtual machines.
+If inter-communication is required, *Bridged Adapter* or *NAT Network* can be used instead. <br>
 Create a new entry in the port forwarding list (*Settings -> Network -> Adapter 1 -> Advanced -> Port Forwarding*) with the following properties:
 - Host IP: 127.0.0.1
 - Host Port: \<port>